rapidsai/rapidsmpf/docs/source/background/channels.md

 <br/>
 As buffers move through the graph, the channels (arrows) move from empty (dashed line) to full (solid line).

-*Note: Nodes do not refer to number of GPUs or number of machines -- nodes and edges define a graph for RAPIDSMPF to execute in either Single or Multiple GPU*

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐